cnbbooks/lfe-manual/src/swe/priorities.md

 # Priorities

-When making decisions about how to write a given piece of code, aim for the following -ilities in this priority order:
+When making decisions about how to write a given piece of code, aim for the following in this priority order:

 * Usability by the customer
 * Debuggability/Testability